LColdridge/R-PowerBI_Data_Visualisation_Project/README.md

 # R PowerBI Data Visualisation Project
 For this project, I used Rstudio to analyse and clean an open source dataset.
 This included, checking data types, dropping missing values, duplicates and outliers and rounding.
-I showcase summary statistics, a scatterplot and bar charts.
-I then imported the clean data into Microsoft Power BI to create a visually pleasing dashboard.
+I showcased summary statistics, a scatterplot and bar charts.
+Finally, I imported the clean data into Microsoft Power BI to create a visually pleasing dashboard.

 # Data:
-Hollywoods Most Profitable Stories - Title, Genre, Studio, Profitability and Ratings
+Hollywood's Most Profitable Stories - Title, Genre, Studio, Profitability and Ratings

 # Objectives:
 - To analyse the performance of Hollywood movies